 The zoning expander topology process also accomplishes the election of supervising expander implicitly.
-As a zoning expander traverse the adjacent expanders in the SAS domain, the zoning expander can compare the SAS address of all expanders in the SAS domain, and find the zoning expander within the fabric that has the largest SAS address.
+As a zoning expander traverse the adjacent expanders in the SAS domain, the zoning expander can compare the SAS addresses of all zoning expanders with SUPERVISING ALLOWED attribute enabled in the SAS domain, and find the zoning expander with SUPERVISING ALLOWED attribute within the fabric that has the largest SAS address.
 This expander address is elected to be the supervising expander address.
 The supervising expander address is recalculated every time a zoning expander redo topology discovery.
 Since the supervising expander address is reported by SMP REPORT GENERAL response frame, any supervisor end device can use the REPORT GENERAL command to obtain the supervising expander address without having to implement the supervising expander election function on the host device.